 11.7 Appeals

-§ 300-14.13 Appeal periods.

 A. Any appeal to the Board of Appeals to any order or decision relative to this Bylaw shall be made in conformance with the conditions set out by the Zoning Act.
 All such appeals shall be conducted in accordance with the Zoning Act.

 B. Any person aggrieved by a decision of the Board of Appeals or the Planning Board or the Board of Selectmen may petition the court within the period of time set forth in the Zoning Act.
 [Amended 4-28-2014ATM by Art.
 33]